-Two ways of solving this gap are then available.
+Two ways to solve this gap are then available.
 On one hand, any kind of improvement in the techniques for speech therapy will make the patients improve their quality of speech and being more likely to use all of these speech technology systems.
 Specifically, the development of computer-aided speech therapy tools is a way of helping speech therapists in their work.
 On the other hand, researching techniques to make Automatic Speech Recognition (ASR) systems more robust against impaired speech will help for the inclusion of the speech handicapped in these technological advances.

 Regarding the development of computer-aided speech therapy tools, many European projects related to speech technology and speech therapy such as Orto Logo-Paedia [1], SPECO [2], ISAEUS [3] and HARP [4] have been carried out during the last decade, some of them resulting in the development of software applications for speech therapy.
-However, there are no versions of these softwares available in Spanish language, so the applications developed in these projects can not be used by patients and speech therapists to train communication skills in this language.
+However, there are no versions of these softwares available in Spanish language, so the applications developed in these projects can not be used by speakers and speech therapists to train communication skills in this language.

 Due to that, the Aragon Institute for Engineering Research (I3A) with the collaboration of experts in pedagogy and speech therapy from the Public School for Special Education (CPEE) "Alborada" has developed a research work which aims for providing speech technologies as a tool to aid speech impaired and handicapped people.
 This article, which explains the work carried out, is organized as follows: Section 2 describes "Vocaliza": a freeware application for speech therapy in Spanish language, developed within this work.
-Section 3 analyses speaker adaptation as a way to make the use of speech technologies easier for speech impaired people, and finally, section 4 shows the conclusions of this work.
+Section 3 introduces a corpus acquired for this work which contains children impaired and unimpaired speech.
+Section 4 analyses speaker adaptation as a way to make the use of speech technologies easier for speech impaired people, and finally, section 5 shows the conclusions of this work.